 A Debt Management Plan (DMP) is different to an Individual Voluntary Arrangement (IVA) as it is an informal arrangement between you and your creditors.

+We will help you work out what you can afford to pay each month.
+The payment is sent to The Debt Advisor who then distribute this money to your creditors (within 5 working days).
 A debt management plan is suitable if you are struggling to meet your minimum unsecured debt payments each month but you have some surplus money available each month once you have paid all your household bills.

+Household bills refers to “priority payments” which includes rent, mortgage and utilities, plus something toward any arrears.
 Our advisors will talk to you to assess your situation and determine if a debt management plan is suitable for you.

 Debt management plans can only be offered by debt solution companies that are authorised and regulated by the Financial Conduct Authority.
 The Debt Advisor is one of a limited number of companies in the UK who have FCA authorisation to offer debt management plans.